Here's who is going where in League One as transfer window gets going - 3rd Jan 2024

-League One transfer window: Barnsley open talks with DC United defender, Crystal Palace have bids rejected for Peterborough United star, Bolton Wanderers and Wycombe Wanderers fight for Luton Town striker and Oxford United open talks with Joe Bennett - 3rd Jan 2024
+League One transfer window: Hull City leading race to sign Derby County star, Bristol Rovers eye up Premier League youngster, Barnsley open talks with DC United defender and Crystal Palace have bids rejected for Peterborough United player - 3rd Jan 2024

 The January transfer window is now open with League One clubs busy rejigging their squads.